jeremyButtler/find--Co-infections/Using-this-code.md

 ### AlignSeq

-This is the docuemetation for alignSeq, which uses a two bit Needleman Wunsch alignment algorithm.
+This is the documentation for alignSeq, which uses a two bit Needleman Wunsch alignment algorithm.
 Most of the functions can be found in alignments.c/h.
-It also requries cStrToNumberFun.c/h and defaultSettings.h (sec-9 holds the gap pentalies and scoring matrix settings).
+It also requires cStrToNumberFun.c/h and defaultSettings.h (sec-9 holds the gap penalties and scoring matrix settings).

    - Uses the alnSet structure for storing alignment settings.
        - gapStartPenaltyI: penatly for opening new gaps.
        - gapExtendPenaltyI: penalty for extending a gap
+       - It also has the scoring matrix and variables that set the priorities for alignments
    - initAlnSet:
        - Initalizes the alnSet structure to default values.
        - Input pointer to an alnSet structure to initalize.